-Commissioned by: German Federal Ministry for Economic Affairs and Energy (BMWi)
+Commissioned by: Federal Ministry for Economic Affairs and Energy (BMWi)

-Overall term: 2016 to 2018
+Overall term: 2016 to 2022

-The Indo-German Energy Forum (IGEF) was founded in April 2006 by the German Chancellor and the Indian Prime Minister.
-It aims to promote and strengthen political dialogue on energy security, energy efficiency, renewable energy and investment in energy projects, as well as joint research and development.
-The Energy Forum and its subgroups are chaired by the German Federal Ministry for Economic Affairs and Energy (BMWi), the German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMUB), the German Federal Ministry for Economic Cooperation and Development (BMZ) and the Indian Ministry of Power (MoP) and Ministry of New and Renewable Energy (MNRE).
-Other important stakeholders in all Indo-German Energy Forum (IGEF) activities include different trade associations from industry and representatives from the private sector.
-With the assistance of its support offices in New Delhi and Berlin.
+To enhance and deepen the strategic political dialogue about the ongoing energy transition in both countries, the German Chancellor and the Indian Prime Minister established the Indo-German Energy Forum (IGEF) in April 2006.
+The high-level steering committee meeting called FORUM and its subgroups are chaired by the German Federal Ministry of Economic Affairs and Energy (BMWi), German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU), German Federal Ministry of Economic Cooperation and Development (BMZ), Indian Ministry of New and Renewable Energy (MNRE) and Indian Ministry of Power (MoP).
+Other important stakeholders in all IGEF activities include trade associations and private sector representatives.
+Liaison services are provided through its support offices in New Delhi and Berlin.

-- Renewable energy
+- Renewable Energies

-- Energy efficiency
+- Energy Efficiency

-- Green energy corridors
+- Green Energy Corridors